dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **interaction modes**

-   + Additional types of interactions a Client can start with the User.
+   + Additional types of interactions a GC can start with the User.

 + **Continuous Authentication**

-    + An extension could define a mechanism for the Client to regularly provide continuous authentication signals and receive responses.
+    + An extension could define a mechanism for the GC to regularly provide continuous authentication signals and receive responses.

 *\[Editor: do we specify access token introspection in this document, or leave that to an extension?]*

 # Rational

-1. **Why do Clients now always use Asymetric cryptography?
+1. **Why do GCs now always use Asymetric cryptography?
 Why not keep the client secret?**

     In the past, asymetric cryptography was relatively computational expensive.
 Modern browsers now have asymetric cryptographic APIs available, and modern hardware has significantly reduced the computational impact.

 1. **Why have both Client ID and Client Handle?**

-    While they both refer to a Client in the protocol, the Client ID refers to a pre-registered client,and the Client Handle is specific to an instance of a Dynamic Client.
+    While they both refer to a Grant Client in the protocol, the Client ID refers to a pre-registered client,and the Client Handle is specific to an instance of a Dynamic Client.
 Using separate terms clearly differentiates which identifier is being presented to the GS.

-1. **Why allow Client and GS to negotiate the user interaction mode?**
+1. **Why allow GC and GS to negotiate the user interaction mode?**

-    The Client knows what interaction modes it is capable of, and the GS knows which interaction modes it will permit for a given Grant Request.
-The Client can then present the intersection to the User to choose which one is preferred.
-For example, while a device based Client may be willing to do both "indirect" and "user_code", a GS may not enable "indirect" for concern of a session fixation attack.
-Additional interaction modes will likely become available which allows new modes to be negotiated between Client and GS as each adds additional interaction modes.
+    The GC knows what interaction modes it is capable of, and the GS knows which interaction modes it will permit for a given Grant Request.
+The GC can then present the intersection to the User to choose which one is preferred.
+For example, while a device based GC may be willing to do both "indirect" and "user_code", a GS may not enable "indirect" for concern of a session fixation attack.
+Additional interaction modes will likely become available which allows new modes to be negotiated between GC and GS as each adds additional interaction modes.

-1. **Why have both claims and authorizations?**
+1. **Why have both identity claims and resource access?**

     There are use cases for each that are independent: authenticating a user and providing claims vs granting access to a resource.
 A request for an authorization returns an access token which may have full CRUD capabilities, while a request for a claim returns the claim about the User -- with no create, update or delete capabilities.
 While the UserInfo endpoint in OIDC may be thought of as a resource, separating the concepts and how they are requested keeps each of them simpler in the Editor's opinion. :)